 Underpayment Penalty

-If your shortfall exceeds $1,000 and you don't meet either IRS safe harbor (90% of current-year tax or 110% of prior-year tax), you'll owe an underpayment penalty.
+If your shortfall exceeds $1,000 and you don't meet either IRS safe harbor (90% of current-year tax or 110% of prior-year tax), you'll owe an underpayment penalty (Form 2210).
 The penalty rate equals the federal short-term rate + 3 percentage points, adjusted quarterly (IRC Section 6654).
 In 2026, this rate is approximately 7-8%.

 Example: $12,000 underpayment for the full year at 8% = ~$960 in penalties — on top of the $12,000 you already owe.
 The penalty is calculated per quarter, so paying late in Q4 doesn't fix the Q1-Q3 shortfall.